Tips, Tricks and How-to's for fun, comfy and easy trips!

 2. Lotions (no aerosols are allowed, pumps sprays are)

-b.
-Sunscreen - It's your personal preference.
+c.
+Sunscreen - 16oz +45 biodegradable reef-safe sunscreen, other than that, It's your personal preference.
 I've found that the mineral-based lotions like this Banana Boat have really improved and last all day.
 They are what my dermatologist recommends.
 If space is an issue, Avon makes a combo sunscreen-bug repellant lotion.

 Sleeping gear